starburst997/haxe-file-load/README.md

 This was primarily created as a way to distribute a small standalone JS file but also to be used as a haxe library in OpenFL project.

+Adding Promises, etc. would probably be a good idea, but I wanted something straigth-forward with no dependency.

 Example
 ```haxe
 // Single Bytes Loader